ibrahimelnemr/one-pager-search-engine/backend/README.md

 `docker run -d --name es-local -p 9200:9200 -e "discovery.type=single-node" -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:8.17.2`

 Note that the elasticsearch version must be `8.17.2`

+## Setup with Docker

+To streamline setup, docker can be used

+`cd backend`

+`docker-compose up --build`

+The backend should then run on `localhost:5050`